bsanantonio/internTest/README.md

 Your assignment has three small parts:
 * Clone this repository.
-* Write a soultion to the fizzbuzz test in at least two of the three following laungages:
+* Write a solution to the fizzbuzz test in at least two of the three following laungages:
   * Python
   * C++
   * Javascript